-The following fees are charged where they apply:

 Graduation Fee, required of all graduating students \$25.00

 Schedule Change \$15.00

 Teaching Internship \$15.00

 Campus Parking \$10.00

 Late Registration \$10.00

 In addition, miscellaneous course related fees are assessed as they apply to specialty course work.

-DEPOSITS:
+Please refer to course descriptions contained in this catalog.

+Deposits: